Benur/iq/task1/Readme.md

 I did not know, which graph to plot exactly and which should be the examined feature.
 At the moment learning_rate, iterations and testwise CO(GT) as examined feature are hardcoded.
 There was no time left for a neat writeup of code and documentation.

+# HOW TO
+Filename of data file is hardcoded as "AirQualityUCI.csv".
+It has to be in the current working directory as the executable

 # TODOs:
 - read csv file
     + String